 Sometimes before we may receive healing, we must give Jesus our hand and learn to walk with Him in the darkness.
 Sometimes only partial healing comes, but when we look up and see Jesus, then we can have complete deliverance.
-It is possible to never look up to see Jesus and because of this, only receive partial healing.
+If we fail to look up to see Jesus, it is possible we may receive only partial healing.